mcallsen/workchain-composer/README.md

 This is a tool for programmatically writing Aiida WorkChains by composing them from template components stored in a database with the main goal of simplyfing the development of new and complex WorkChains.
 The idea behind it is to represent the WorkChain as a node graph of components that can then be implemented as a python script.
+This might ultimately allwo people with only basic python or programming knowledge to develop WorkChains with a CLI or GUI.

 ## Components

 A component in this node graph can have `inputs`, `outputs` and a method that will operate on the inputs and return the outputs.
 The inputs and outputs of the components have to be connected to let two components operate on the same object.
 The three types of components, that a WorkChain can consist of, are:

 - `Input`: the input of a WorkChain showing up as `spec.input(...)`.
 This type of node only has outputs.
 - `Output`: the output of WorkChain showing up as `spec.output(...)`.
 This type of node only has inputs.